 So, where we thought the design was just too generic, that’s where we added some of our own branding.
-You can see the distinctive Three-brains logo on icons to make these icons stand out more.
+You can see the distinctive Three-Brains logo on icons to make these icons stand out more.

 The logo doesn’t appear on every icon, though.
 Partly, because it just didn’t work visually on some of them.
 And if we used it on every icon, it could be too much and put people off.
-But it’s there on enough icons, that our brand identify is clear.
+But it’s there on enough icons, that our brand identity is clear.